 Responsibilities & Limitations

-- Length of Contract: A standard contract is often one (1) year.
-Even in cases where the partnership lasts many years, it’s important to review the contract annually to make sure that all of the important issues are still adequately covered.
-Fees may be raised over time and there may be new services to consider.
+A standard contract is often one year.
+Even in cases where the partnership lasts many years, property owners and property managers must review their agreements annually to ensure all critical issues are still relevant.

 Liability & Compliance